houseos/SCP/README.md

 ```
 encoded_data = urlencode(base64(encrypted_message))
 ```
-The encrypted_message consists of a IV, the device ID of the shutter-controller, the NVCN and the type of the message.
+The encrypted_message consists of a IV, the device ID of the secure-controller, the NVCN and the type of the message.
 The NVCN, the device ID and the type are being concetenated.
 As seperator a colon is used.
-The message is then encrypted using the IV and the shutter-controller password.
+The message is then encrypted using the IV and the secure-controller password.
 ```
 encrypted_message = IV + encrypt(NVCN + ":" + deviceID + ":" + message_type, IV, password)
 ```